fenrishunter500/FATEBOOK/New Stress Track.md

 	difficulty.
 Rolling a Mediocre (+0) roll, and but with her Good (+3) Magic Utility, she succeeds.
-However, [DUO A] has reverted, adding an additonal (+2) for a total roll of Superb (+5) and a
+However, [DUO A] has reverted, adding an additonal (+2) for a total roll of Superb (+5) and a Success with Style.
+	[
+	[DUO A] restores not only her 2 hit Purity box, but also her 1 hit.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwMjQ2NzkxNiwtMTE1NDkwNTA2NSwtOT
+eyJoaXN0b3J5IjpbLTk4MjI4MjE2NywtMTE1NDkwNTA2NSwtOT
 gyNzEwNjcsMTQzMTgyMTA3NCwxMjI4NjM2ODQzLC0xNTYyNjk3
 MDc0XX0=
 -->